jongjin-jj-kim/website/content/authors/admin/_index.md

   summary: |
     GPA: 3.9/4.0

     Thesis on _An EEG Test Environment Design for Measuring and Analyzing the Brain on Mental Rotation Task_.
-Supervised by [Prof Hanhyuk Cho](https://www.researchgate.net/profile/Han-Cho).
+Supervised by Professor Hanhyuk Cho.
 - area: BS Mathematical Science
   date_end: "2004-03-01"
   date_start: "2008-08-31"